-Relaxation techniques, such as deep breathing, guided imagery, and progressive muscle relaxation are among a number of different complementary therapies that can help patients cope with the effects of cancer.
-Relaxation strategies can be adapted for children of different ages, and most strategies can be used in almost any setting.
-These techniques can reduce distress and help patients manage side effects such as pain, fatigue and nausea.
+Relaxation techniques, such as deep breathing, guided imagery, and progressive muscle relaxation, are among a number of different complementary therapies that can help patients cope with the effects of cancer.
+Relaxation strategies can be adapted for different ages, and most strategies can be used in almost any setting.
+These techniques can reduce distress and help patients manage side effects such as pain, fatigue, and nausea.

 The body’s natural response to relaxation includes a lower heart rate, slower breathing pattern, lower blood pressure, and feelings of enhanced well-being.
 Research has found that these techniques can help with a number of common problems experienced during cancer treatment including: